-Department of Economics Adjunct NTTF Professional Responsibilities Policy
+Department of English Adjunct NTTF Professional Responsibilities Policy

-I. Preamble
+I. Adjunct Instructional NTTF Preamble

-Adjunct instructional non-tenure track faculty (adjunct NTTF) make crucial, and often timely, contributions to the University's capacity to meet its large-scale teaching obligations.
+Adjunct Instructional Non-Tenure Track Faculty (Adjunct NTTF) make crucial, and often timely, contributions to the University's capacity to meet its large-scale teaching obligations.
 They routinely step in to keep courses available despite term-to-term fluctuations in the number of students and faculty on campus.
-In addition, some adjunct NTTF are visiting scholars from other institutions or the wider community and have unusual potential to enrich our curriculum with original perspectives or specialized expertise.
-In general, adjunct NTTF are hired to teach specific courses, but they occasionally perform non-teaching functions in addition or instead.
-This document is intended to recognize the essential role of adjunct NTTF and to clarify expectations with respect to the kind and amount of work they do.
+Adjunct NTTF are teachers and scholars who have unusual potential to enrich our curriculum with original perspectives or specialized expertise.
+The Department encourages Adjunct NTTF to apply for Career NTTF or TTF positions in English as they become available.
+In general, Adjunct NTTF are hired to teach specific courses, but they occasionally perform non-teaching functions in addition or instead.
+This document is intended to recognize the essential role of Adjunct NTTF and to clarify expectations with respect to the kind and amount of work they do.

 II.
-Workload Expectations for Adjunct NTTF
+Workload expectations for Adjunct NTTF